-Somions that are account for you What you must pay when Services that are covered for you you get these services Outpatient diagnostic tests and therapeutic services and supplies You pay 20% of the cost for Medicare-covered Covered services include, but are not limited to: diagnostic procedures and tests, excluding Medicare • X-rays covered laboratory tests. • Radiation (radium and isotope) therapy including technician materials and supplies There is no coinsurance, Surgical supplies, such as dressings copayment, or deductible for Medicare- covered • Splints, casts and other devices used to reduce fractures and dislocations laboratory tests.
-Laboratory tests • Blood - including storage and administration.
+Outpatient diagnostic tests and therapeutic services and supplies

+Covered services include, but are not limited to:

+- X-rays

+- Radiation (radium and isotope) therapy including technician materials and supplies

+- Surgical supplies, such as dressings

+- Splints, casts and other devices used to reduce fractures and dislocations

+- Laboratory tests

+- Blood including storage and administration.
 Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
 All other components of blood are covered beginning with the first pint used.

-Other outpatient diagnostic tests Prior Authorization is required for High-Tech Radiology (e.g., MRI, MRA, PET, CTA, CT Scans, and SPECT) and Genetic Testing.
+- Other outpatient diagnostic tests

+Prior Authorization is required for High-Tech Radiology (e.g., MRI, MRA, PET, CTA, CT Scans, and SPECT) and Genetic/DNA Testing.